Return to Work

 Why is a Plan Important?

 It's a win-win for employers and employees alike.
-You win by keeping a valuable trained employee while minimizing workers' compensation costs.
+You win by keeping a valuable trained employee while minimizing workers' compensation and turnover costs.
 And employees typically recover faster, build self-esteem and reduce their financial loss of not working.

-7 Steps to Creating a Return-to-Work Program
+7 Key Steps to Build a Return-to-Work Program